 Tickets are non-transferrable: Once you use a ticket to enter a Disney park, that ticket becomes assigned to the individual who first used it.

 This is important to understand, because Disney World theme park tickets get cheaper per day the longer you stay.
 As a result, guests who have 2 or more individuals in their party who are arriving and departing at different times, may be tempted to get one ticket, expecting to pass it on to a later arrival once the first individual leaves.
 This money-saving tactic is prohibited at Disney World.
-Tickets may even be bound to individuals using biometric screenings.
+To enforce this rule, tickets are bound to individuals using biometric screenings.

 Disney World Know Before You Go Special Tips